Thinking about vaping CBD oil, but aren’t sure how?

-Vaping CBD Oil:
+Vaping CBD Oil: The Equipment

 Not all vapes are the same, but they all have the same four parts:

-- A battery
+- 1. A battery

-- A heating element (also called an atomizer)
+- 2. A heating element (also called an atomizer)

-- A mouthpiece
+- 3. A mouthpiece

-- A chamber to hold the oil
+- 4. A chamber to hold the oil

-The Two Types of Vaporizers for CBD Oil
+Types of Vaporizers

-There are two kinds of vaporizers you can use to vape CBD oil:
+There are two kinds of vaporizers you can use to vape CBD oil.

 So which should a beginner use?

-Vape CBD Oil:
+How to Vape CBD Oil: STEP-BY-STEP

-Step 1: Get Your Equipment & E-Liquid Or Concentrate
+STEP 1: Get Your Equipment & E-liquid Or Concentrate

 Make sure you get the proper oil type for the kind of vape you’re using.
 CBD oil concentrate for vape pens, and CBD e-liquid for tank-style vapes.

-Step 2: Learn How to Use ItUsing a vape is simple once you get the hang of it.
+Using a vape is simple once you get the hang of it.
 Here’s a video explaining how they work:

 If you’re not sure how much CBD oil to take, a good rule of thumb is “start low and go slow”.
 Start with a small dose and see how you feel.
 If you’re not feeling the effects as much as you’d like, slowly up the dose until you get it right.

-Step 4: Don’t Forget to Keep It Clean
+STEP 4: Don’t Forget To Keep It Clean

 Keeping your vape clean is the best way to ensure you don’t inhale metal nanoparticles and your vape experience is great every time.
 Vaporizers can develop mold and bacteria if not properly taken care of, so never skip this step!